 What happens if the guardians are not involved in the intake process?

-All youth can remain in shelter for 72 hours without parental notification.
-Usually if the guardians are not involved with the youth, the referring agency will sign documents for the youth.
+All youth can remain in the shelter for 72 hours without parental notification.
+Usually, if the guardians are not involved with the youth, the referring agency will sign documents for the youth.
 Youth can check themselves in without their guardians, but we will ask the guardian to come into the shelter to sign the necessary paperwork so that we can continue to work with and house the youth.
 If guardians refuse involvement, we notify authorities and work with youth on independent living.

 Jackson Street sites are sober sites.
-In accordance with Oregon state law, no youth are allowed to smoke in or out of shelter until they reach the age of 18.
-Youth over the age of 18 are not allowed to smoke while visiting or residing in shelter.
+In accordance with Oregon state law, no youth are allowed to smoke in or out of the shelter until they reach the age of 18.
+Youth over the age of 18 are not allowed to smoke while visiting or residing in the shelter.
 We confiscate smoking items as we find them, and we look for them during regular room checks and “pocket checks” done whenever a youth enters or returns to the shelter.
 Violations of the smoking/tobacco ban are reported to any authorities (probation officers, etc.) involved in the youth’s case.

 What happens if a youth breaks the rules?